YottaDB/YDBDoc/ProgGuide/commands.rst

 It is important to have the same case handling at compile-time and run-time.

-Because YottaDB/GT.M stores routines as regular files and file names are case sensitive on UNIX, YottaDB/GT.M always treates routine names as case sensitive.
+Because YottaDB stores routines as regular files and file names are case sensitive on UNIX, YottaDB always treates routine names as case sensitive.

 **"LINK":"[NO]RECURSIVE"**

-Enables ("LINK":"RECURSIVE") or disables ("LINK":"RECURSIVE") the ZLINK command to accept and relink routines on the YottaDB/GT.M invocation stack.
+Enables ("LINK":"RECURSIVE") or disables ("LINK":"RECURSIVE") the ZLINK command to accept and relink routines on the YottaDB invocation stack.
 With VIEW "LINK":"RECURSIVE" specified, the ZLINK command adds an executable routine even when a routine with the same name is active and available in the current stack.
 When a process links a routine with the same name as an existing routine, future calls use the new routine.
 Prior versions of that routine referenced by the stack remain tied to the stack until they QUIT, at which point they become inaccessible.
 This provides a mechanism to patch long-running processes.

 The default is VIEW "LINK":"NORECURSIVE".